 Raymond B. Craib

-Adventure Capitalism: A History of Libertarian Exit, from the Era of Decolonization to the Digital Age (PM Press/Spectre, forthcoming 2022).
+Adventure Capitalism: A History of Libertarian Exit, from the Era of Decolonization to the Digital Age (PM Press/Spectre, 2022).

 The Cry of the Renegade: Politics and poetry in interwar Chile (Oxford University Press, 2016) Published in translation as: Santiago Subversivo 1920: Anarquistas, universitarios y la muerte de José Domingo Gómez Rojas.
 Trans. by Pablo Abufom Silva, LOM Ediciones, Chile, 2017

 Cartographic Mexico: A History of State Fixations and Fugitive Landscapes (Duke University Press, 2004).
 Published in translation as: México Cartográfico: Una historia de límites fijos y paisajes fugitivos.
 Trans. by Rossana Reyes, UNAM/Inst. de Geografía/CISAN, Mexico, 2014

 Martirio, memoria, historia: Sobre los subversivos y la expulsión de Casimiro Barrios, 1920 (Santiago: Museo de la Memoria y los Derechos Humanos, Serie Signos de la Memoria, 2015)

 No Gods No Masters No Peripheries: Global Anarchisms [co-edited with Barry Maxwell] (PM Press, 2015).
 German translation, edition assemblage, forthcoming.